After you log in you will be presented with the following available commands in the vertical left hand side toolbar as shown below:

 You can move an asset in 3D view by selecting the Move icon from the 3D Stage Toolbar.
 Then click on the desired 3D asset or text object to move.
 Use the 3D arrow object helper to move your asset to the desired position.

 To "Move", simply position your mouse cursor over the 3D move helper object and if you are over the arrows they will light up.
 Clicking and holding the left mouse button over the desired arrow will perform a fixed move in that direction.
 If you select the filled square area at the arrow intersection on the 3D move object helper you can freely move the desired asset or text around.
 Release the mouse button once you have your desired location.

 Rotate Asset 2D¶

 You can easily rotate an asset by first clicking on the desired asset.
-That will display a dotted circle around the asset with three (3) icons.
-These icons will allow you to respectively "Rotate", "Delete" or "Display" the asset meta data.
+That will display a dotted circle around the asset with three (4) icons.
+These icons will allow you to respectively "Rotate", "Delete", "Display" or "Lock" the asset meta data.

 To "Rotate", simply press the rotate icon and hold the left mouse button down while you rotate the asset to your desired angle and release the button.

 You can rotate an asset in 3D view by selecting the rotate icon from the 3D Stage Toolbar.
 Then click on the desired 3D asset or text object.
 That will display a circle around the asset.